zldobbs/Blog/README.md

 ## Personal Notes
 Specific to my implementation of this application.
 Temporary, but I will refer to these for the time being.
+If you are not me reading this, chances are these will be irrelevant to you since the mongo server is not included within the repo.

 ### Launching local mongo server
 Might be a much easier method, but until you wanna look into it: